MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-daily.md

 For more information, see [Investigate users in MIcrosoft Defender XDR](/microsoft-365/security/defender/investigate-users) and [Investigate assets](investigate-assets.md).

+## Configure tuning rules for benign true positives / false positive alerts

+**Where**: In Microsoft Defender XDR, select **Hunting > Advanced hunting**

+**Persona**: Security and compliance administrators, SOC analysts

+If, while reviewing alerts, you find either benign true positives or outright false positives, we recommend that you tune your alerts to reduce the number of alerts you need to triage.
+Tuning alerts hides or resolves alerts automatically based on your configurations and rule conditions.

+We recommend creating new rules as needed as your network grows to make sure that your alert tuning remains relevant and effective.

+For more information, see [Investigate Defender for Identity security alerts in Microsoft Defender XDR](manage-security-alerts.md).

 ## Review the ITDR dashboard

 **Where**: In Microsoft Defender XDR, under select **Identities** > **Dashboard**.